Definite Integrals

 Exercise 3..13 Express the area of the region bounded by $y = \frac{1}{x}$, $y = 0$, and the lines $x = 1$ and $x = 3$

-Divide the interval into equal subintervals whose length is .
-Then the Riemann sum is SOLUTION$[1,3]$$2n$$\frac{1}{n}$
+SOLUTION Divide the interval $[1,3]$ into $2n$ equal subintervals whose length is $\frac{1}{n}$.
+Then the Riemann sum is

 $\displaystyle \lim_{n \to \infty}\frac{1}{n}\big(\frac{1}{1 + \frac{1}{n}} + \frac{1}{1+\frac{2}{n}} + \cdots + \frac{1}{1+\frac{2n}{n}}\big)$ $\displaystyle =$ $\displaystyle \frac{1}{n}\lim_{n \to \infty}\sum_{k=1}^{2n}\frac{1}{1 + \frac{k}{n}}$